-The anarchist family is in its political approach and practice probably the most steady one - also, due to less exchange and influence from the outside.
+The anarchist family is in its political approach and practice probably the most steady one - also, due to less exchange and This repertoire of action disappears in the end of the 90s and with the anti-globalization movement a new dynamic is eninfluence from the outside.
 At the moment, they have a strong presence in the squatting movement.
-There are several social centers calling themselves anarchist and their mobilizations often are more combative than e.g. the autonomous ones.
+There are several social tering the autonomous scene.
+We strongly orientated tocenters calling themselves anarchist and their mobilizations wards the discussions and practices of the German and Italioften are more combative than e.g. the autonomous ones. an movement and were also influenced by struggles from The antifascist movement changed a lot since I came to Mad-Latin-America, for example from Argentina.
+We mobilized rid.
+In the beginning they were still part of the autonomous for anti-summit rallies, against the war in Iraq and Afghanisarea, highly organized and their actions very confrontational. tan, created alternative media-collectives and took part in With the emerge of the anti-globalization movement on the students protests.
+We opened up to more topics, our reper-European level, the autonomous movement starts differentitoires of actions grew as well as the range of our campaigns. ating from the antifascist in term of political practice, and But on the other side, at least from my point of view, the mothat's still the case. vement lost some of its power to apply pressure.

-The antifascist movement changed a lot since I came to Madrid.
-In the beginning they were still part of the autonomous area, highly organized and their actions very confrontational.
-With the emerge of the anti-globalization movement on the European level, the autonomous movement starts differentiating from the antifascist in term of political practice, and that's still the case.
+1 PAH Vallecas, ist die Plattform gegen Zwangsräumungen eines proletarischen Viertels von Madrid mit dem Namen Vallecas.